Rakuncuk/rFive/ui/README.md

 ### sendMessage

-Since NUI is a two way street you need to be able to send messages to the LUA client as well.
+Since NUI is a two way street you need to be able to send messages to the Lua client as well.

 You can use the sendMessage accomplish this.